Renan Ferreira (fighter)

-Thalles Renan Ferreira (born 23 November 1989) is a Brazilian professional mixed martial artist who competes in the Heavyweight division of Professional Fighters League (PFL).
-He won the 2023 PFL Heavyweight Championship.
-Ferreira has been a professional MMA fighter since 2013 and has previously competed in the Legacy Fighting Alliance (LFA).
+Thalles Renan Ferreira (born 23 November 1989) is a Brazilian professional mixed martial artist who competes in the Heavyweight division.
+He has previously competed for the Professional Fighters League (PFL), where he won the 2023 PFL Heavyweight Championship and in the Legacy Fighting Alliance (LFA).

 Background

 Before pursuing a full-time career in fighting, Ferreira worked as a private security guard and construction worker.
 His journey into mixed martial arts began in 2013 when he trained in jiu-jitsu at a social project for low-income kids in Brasilia.
 Three years later, after moving to Rio de Janeiro, he left his previous jobs to focus exclusively on MMA.

 Moving to Rio marked a significant turning point in his career, as he trained at the gym of MMA legends, the twins Big Nog and Lil Nog.
 At the gym, he interacted with former UFC stars as Jacare Souza and Junior dos Santos.

 Additionally, Ferreira was invited to portray Werdum in a biographical film about jiu-jitsu legend Fernando Tererê, titled "O Faixa Preta."